Click here to listen to a reading of this blog:

 I was already dealing pretty well with the whole process, as apart from feeling a little extra tired, I was feeling OK.
 The solicitors being a pain, the sellers dragging their feet, the impatience of finally getting to be out of rented accommodation, wasn’t too much for me to handle.

-Since my thyroid has been properly medicated, and I’ve been working on fixing my adrenal fatigue, I have been thankfully handling stress and anxiety a lot better.
+Since my thyroid condition has been optimally medicated, and I’ve been working on fixing my adrenal issues, I have been thankfully handling stress and anxiety a lot better.
 It’s really strange for me!
 Before my thyroid was properly medicated and my adrenals being worked on, I got anxious at the smallest thing and stress was just part of my personality.
 I was waiting for the anxiety to kick in, that I’d usually have, but it never did.

 So I thought that the physical stress of moving, lifting and sorting boxes and furniture would wear me out physically over the weekend, yet here I am, Monday evening, feeling fine.
 And work today was fine.
 Today has been fine and I’ve spent another evening at the new house sorting things out, just fine.